|

 Build 'DISP_VAR = __builtin_setjmp_dispatcher (DISP_LABEL);'

+and insert.
 Build 'goto DISP_VAR;' and insert.

 Once the old body has been lowered, replace it with the new